nachiketdhamankar/nachiketdhamankar/README.md

 <details>
 <summary>How to pronounce my name?</summary>
 <br>
-Good question!
-It's Nachiket: nuh-chee-kate
+Thank you for asking.
+It's Nachiket: nuh-chee-kate.
+Naam toh suna hi hoga?
 </details>

 <details>
 <summary>How to contribute to my repos?</summary>
 <br>
-Great questions, Rockstar!
+Great question!
 Create an issue and I'll assign it to you!
+May the force be with you.
 </details>